zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Making Select Boxes with Ease
 -----------------------------

 Select boxes, also known as drop-down list, allow users to select from a list of options.
 The HTML for select boxes requires a decent amount of markup - one `<option>` element for each option to choose from.
-Rails provides helper methods to help generate that markup.
+Zoisite provides helper methods to help generate that markup.

 For example, let's say we have a list of cities for the user to choose from.
 We can use the [`select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-select) helper: